rackerlabs/rackspace-how-to/content/cloud-servers/installing-python-novaclient-on-windows.md

 ### Next steps

-By following the instructions inn this article, you should have the nova client set up so that you can access it and it can talk to your Rackspace Cloud account.
+By following the instructions in this article, you should have the nova client set up so that you can access it and it can talk to your Rackspace Cloud account.
 To look at some common operations you can perform with the client, like creating servers and taking snapshots, see